proudnhello/CMPM121Final/README.md

 # Devlog Entry - 11/15/24
 ## Introducing the Team:
-Engine Co-Lead - Ethan Heffan
+- Engine Co-Lead: Ethan Heffan
-Engine Co-Lead - Arjun Krishnan
+- Engine Co-Lead: Arjun Krishnan
-Design Co-Lead - Eric Wang
+- Design Co-Lead: Eric Wang
-Tools Lead - Moore Macauley
+- Tools Lead: Moore Macauley
-Design Co-Lead - Igor Bessa
+- Design Co-Lead: Igor Bessa

 ## Tools and materials
 1. We’re planning on using Godot.
 Most of our engine experience comes from Unity, so we’re hoping to broaden our game dev horizons by learning an up and coming engine that isn’t too dissimilar from what we already know.
 While we could have used Unreal, Arjun and Ethan have some, albeit limited experience in Godot, so we figured it would be our best bet.
 2. Godot has a variety of languages, but we’ll probably stick with C# because we’re all already familiar through Unity, so it’ll be the easiest way to transition to an entirely new engine.
 We might end up having to encounter C++, GDScript, or Godot’s Visual Scripting language depending on the requirements.
 For data processing we plan to use JSON files.
 For instance, we might use JSON to define the initial state of the grid or how it updates.